ringcentral/ringcentral-web-phone/README.md

 const webPhone = new WebPhone({ sipInfo, webRtcSessionFactory });
 ```

+The factory synchronously creates an application proxy.
+Its `WebRtcSession`
-The application-provided session performs WebRTC in a browser tab.
-The SDK
+methods perform asynchronous worker/tab communication and WebRTC in a browser
-continues to own SIP signaling, call-session state, re-INVITEs, and hold SDP.
+tab.
+The SDK continues to own SIP signaling, call-session state, re-INVITEs,
-The application owns tab selection, communication, retries, and failure
+and hold SDP.
+The application owns tab selection, communication, retries, and
-handling.
+failure handling.
 Browser tabs do not create their own `WebPhone` instances.

 Without `webRtcSessionFactory`, the SDK uses its existing in-tab WebRTC behavior.
 Browser-only call-session properties such as `rtcPeerConnection`, `mediaStream`,